Advanced Usage¶

 class CustomConstraintStep(ParserStep):

-"""Parser that uses metadata to choose integer size."""
+"""Parser that uses constraints to choose integer size."""

 """Parse integers with size constraints.

-Uses metadata to determine whether to use Int32 or Int64.
+Uses constraints to determine whether to use Int32 or Int64.

 """